 If Someone Doesn’t Appreciate Your Presence, Make Them Appreciate Your Absence!

-All the same, being appreciated by others should be the way we all live and behave.
-Unfortunately, it is not always the case, and people who are loving and an over-giver are taken for granted.
+All the same, not being appreciated or feeling like a victim can be draining.
+Being respectful and appreciated by others should be the way we all live and behave.
+Unfortunately, it is not always the case, and people who are loving and generous are taken for granted.

-If a person allows another to take advantage of their niceness, it can lead to a feeling of hopelessness and support the false belief that they don’t deserve respect.
+If a person puts up with people disrespecting them or allows another to take advantage of their niceness, it can lead to a feeling of hopelessness and support the false belief that they don’t deserve respect.

 It is time you stop ranting and raving because even when you do it all to no avail; it is time to put on a firm attitude.
 Learn to truly value your life as it is okay to be a good guy or a girl, but a person who is friendly one-day, sulks and withdraws the next means he or she needs boundaries.

 Set some ground rules to use your discretion and firm up whenever it is required.
 An over-giver and a caring person are someone a self- centered person will never appreciate and they do not deserve to have the privilege of their presence.

 You can’t make anyone appreciate your absence any more than you can make them appreciate your presence.
 However, you can give them the opportunity to appreciate your absence. ~ Jahfree Harp